buiducnhat/BankingManagement/README.md

 6. Modify an account.
 7. Exit.
 and a function to get data from file.

+*This code works well with windows, on other OS, some command have to be changed: eg: system("cls") just work on Windows.

 All data of all accounts is read and write with file "account.dat".